Now That's What I Call Music! discography: Special Editions (1986–present)

-10th Anniversary Series (1993-1995)
+10th Anniversary Series (1993–1995)

 To commemorate ten years since the release of the first Now That's What I Call Music! album, from June to August in 1993, a series of ten, 40-track yearly collections were released on CD and cassette (but not vinyl), covering the years 1983 to 1992.
 The 1993 volume was not originally part of the ten-year anniversary series.
-This, and two additional volumes were added in 1994 and 1995.
-These were all released on CD and magnetic cassette, but with the 1993 and 1994 volumes also being released on the vinyl format.
+This and two additional volumes were added in 1994 and 1995.
+These were all released on CD and magnetic cassette, with the 1993 and 1994 volumes also being released on vinyl.